bwalshe/branchless/README.md

 conditional moves to avoid branching, and almost 21 times as fast as the original, branching implementation.

-## Automatically generating SIMD code
+## Automatically Generating SIMD Code
 Having devoted so much space to describing how these optimisations work, this section on how to get `gcc` to automatically generate them is going to be pretty brief.
 There is not much to say besides which switches to use and how to